ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 # WindowGlass theme for Windows 11 Start Menu Styler

-A theme that adds a modern, glassy aesthetic with a compact layout to the Windows 11 Start Menu.
+A theme that adds a modern, glassy aesthetic with a compact layout to the Windows 11 start menu.

 **Author**: [Nathaniel4JC](https://github.com/Nathaniel4JC)

-## Left/ Centered Aligned
+## Left/center-aligned
 ![Left](Start_Menu.png)

 ## Notes
 - This theme works best on Windows 11 **25H2** and later.
 - This theme currently works on displays with a resolution **above** 1366x768.
 - This theme places the start menu horizontally centered on the screen, regardless of whether the taskbar icons are centered or left aligned.
-- This theme combines the start menu with the Phone Link panel and will only work on the 'New Windows 11 Start Menu'
+- This theme combines the start menu with the Phone Link panel and will only work on the 'New Windows 11 Start Menu'.
-- If the background of the start menu makes text unreadable, you change swap 'Background' to 'Background2' which improves readability and decreases transparency.
+- If the background of the start menu makes text unreadable, you can swap 'Background' to 'Background2', which improves readability and decreases transparency.

 ## Bonus
 - This theme can style your lock screen as well.